 Get to grips with analytics

-By the amount I’ve mentioned SEO in this article, you’ll realize how integral this is to getting your site recognized nowadays.
+SEO is integral this is to getting your site recognized nowadays.

 Getting to grips with Analytics is crucial to this, as it’ll help shape your SEO strategy.
 With analytics letting you examine where traffic is coming from and which keywords your site is or isn’t ranking for, you’ll be better placed to act upon the opportunities and threats facing your ranking position.